sdleffler/luminance-rs/NEXT.md

 - Add `shader::types::*`, thin type wrappers allowing to pass aligned data in a fast backend agnostic way.
 If you were using encodings such as `[f32; 2]` for the GLSL counterpart `vec2`, you should now use `Vec2<f32>`.
 - Update the documentation of the `luminance::backend` module.
+- Change the backend interface for `Uniformable`.
+Backends must now implement `Uniformable<T>`, instead of having to provide the implementor `T: Uniformable<Backend>`.
+This is a change allowing for better polymorphic code, where people can create « trait aliases » by simply adding `Uniformable<TypeHere>`.

 # `luminance-derive`